When can I vote?

 How do the voting machines work?

 The county’s voting machines will not transmit your voting information through the internet.
-That information is stored within the machine, which is transferred to a card after voting closes, taken to the Johnson County Courthouse and processed and counted by election officials.
+That information is stored within the machine, which is transferred to a card after voting closes, then taken to the Johnson County Courthouse and processed and counted by election officials.

 What if I’m told I can’t vote?